featured image ornaments

 Step 5: Add a Different Tree Base This Year

-I enjoy using different items as a base for our Christmas tree.
-As an example, over the years I have used baskets, Mercury glass urns, and a galvanized tub.
 How about building a wooden crate?
 This is another great item to check off your “to-do list” or in my case “honey-do list”.
-There’s enough time to check for plans online, on Pinterest, and YouTube for step by step instructions.
+There’s plenty of time to check for plans online, Pinterest, and YouTube for step-by-step instructions.

 ways-to-plan-ahead-for-christmas